Residence Hall Policies: ResLife Manual

 • Guests may stay overnight in student bedrooms only (residents and guests may not sleep in suite rooms, apartment living rooms, lounges, or other public areas) and must use gender-appropriate or gender-neutral bathrooms.

 • Guests may not stay on campus overnight for more than two consecutive nights without special permission from the hall director and may not prolong a visit by moving to another room.
+If additional nights are approved, the Hall Director will document approval of the extended stay via email to the resident and roommate(s).

 • Hosts are responsible at all times for the activities and actions of their guests.
 Guests who violate any residence hall or university policies may be required to leave and the host held accountable.
 Damages attributed to guests may be charged to the hosting students.

-• Hosts may not give their room key or JMU Access Card (JAC) to their guests.
+• Hosts may not give their room key or JMU Access Card (JAC) to their guest.
 Guests are only allowed to visit their host and are not permitted to wander the halls or visit other residents or rooms unless they are explicitly invited and escorted by their host.

 • Students may not have overnight guests during final examination weeks.